| ELECTRON BEAM TECHNOLOGY EQUIPMENT

 a typical low energy single gap accelerator.
 This kind of dose uniformity

+is very adequate for the end use, however.
 As the material thickness and/ or density or both increase,

 higher penetration equipment is needed to accomplish the desired end